-Honor your father and mother, before I became a Christian honoring my mother wasn't a concern or a thought.....let alone a struggle.
+Honor your father and mother, before I became a Christian honoring my mother wasn't a concern or a thought or a struggle.

 I was always either sad or angry with her.

-Yeah, it just didn't matter what I did or thought, who I knew or what my day was like,or how I felt; it's not that she didn't know those things or ask, it is more like she was expected to ask and unless somehow it was "needed" information, it would then be crumpled and thrown on the floor like a useless scrap of paper.
+Yeah, it just didn't matter what I did or thought, who I knew or what my day was like, or how I felt; it's not that she didn't know those things or ask, it is more like if she asked, she was expected to ask but unless somehow it was "needed" information, it would then be crumpled and thrown on the floor like a useless scrap of paper.

 I remember being very sick and in the hospital around the age of 5, the halls were long and dark and I was afraid.
 Perhaps they didn't let her stay there at night?
 Perhaps visiting hours were limited then....
-I really don't remember her being there, I just remember long dark hallway.
+I really don't remember her being there much at all I just remember long dark hallway.

 When I was in grade school the Harlem Globetrotters came to town, we had tickets and I was ecstatic, days before I slipped on the ice and really hurt my tailbone.
 I told her but I don't know for sure what she said, what I do know is I sat on hard wood bleachers getting more and more uncomfortable as the night went on.
 I began to cry, I was miserable, and I was told to deal with it.
 We did not leave early and I did not mention it again although it hurt badly for weeks.